pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 This specific semantic will be the hardest to implement because of the other dependencies in the server.

-#### PD Balancing Behavior

-In the case of `FOLLOWER_CONSTRAINTS="[+region=us-east-1,+region=us-east-2]" FOLLOWERS=3`, is PD deterministic in balancing between each of the regions?
-If not, is it possible to ask PD to have certain scheduling/balancing policies.

-Other examples of scheduling policies (versus scheduling constraints) have been proposed by [@nolouch](https://github.com/nolouch), which I will paraphrase here:

-* `CREATE PLACEMENT POLICY p0 PRIMARY REGION="us-east-1" REGIONS="us-east-1,us-east-2" SCHEDULE=LOCALITY_IN_PRIMARY_REGION();`
-* `CREATE PLACEMENT POLICY p1 PRIMARY REGION="us-east-1" REGIONS="us-east-1,us-east-2" SCHEDULE=LOCALITY_BY_ROW();`
-* `CREATE PLACEMENT POLICY p2 PRIMARY REGION="us-east-1" REGIONS="us-east-1,us-east-2" SCHEDULE=SURVIVE_REGION_FAILURE();`

-The name `SCHEDULE` can be discussed, but in cases where there are 4 followers, being able to declaratively specify if you prefer full recovery over quick quorum is useful.

-#### Should we have "built-in" placement policies?

-Examples could be "default", "system" etc. This might be helpful if you want to change the default or increase the follower count on system metadata.

 ## Changelog

 * 2021-07-19: